-In March 2017, he was appointed as President and CEO of Philips Japan.
-He is leading the company as a diversified solution provider in healthcare field by expanding multidisciplinary ecosystem partnerships and driving innovation in the increasingly digitalized healthcare environment.
+In April 2022, he was appointed as Senior Executive Vice President and Chief Executive Officer, Japan Region, at Fujitsu Limited.
+Prior to Fujitsu, he served for 5 years as President and CEO of Philips Japan, leading the company as a diversified solution provider in healthcare field by expanding multidisciplinary ecosystem partnerships and driving innovation in the increasingly digitalized healthcare environment.

 At Samsung Electronics Japan Corporation, where he served as the first Japanese president and CEO, he was in charge of mobile phone and networking business.
 In particular, he focused on promoting the Galaxy brand and the mobile devices through enhanced marketing and PR activities and establishing next generation mobile networks.